-We have agreed to facilitate the sale of at least 25 million shares of our common stock held by one or more subsidiaries of Misys in connection with the transactions contemplated by the Framework Agreement.
-The number of shares to be offered by such subsidiaries of Misys will equal approximately 17% of our outstanding common stock at the time of such sale.
+We have agreed to facilitate the sale of at least 25 million shares of our common stock held by the selling stockholders in connection with the transactions contemplated by the Framework Agreement.
+The selling stockholders are selling 27 million shares of our common stock in this offering, which equals approximately 18.4% of our outstanding common stock.
 As a result of such offering, the market price for our common stock could decline and it may make it more difficult for us to sell equity securities at a time and at a price we deem appropriate.
 In addition, any shares of our common stock held by Misys and its subsidiaries after the completion of the Coniston Transactions may be sold following the expiration of the lock-up agreements entered into in connection with this offering, which could result in further declines of the market price for our common stock.
 Under the Registration Rights Agreement, for as long as Misys owns at least 5% of the outstanding shares of our common stock, Misys may require us to file a registration statement under the federal securities laws registering the sale of all or a portion of the shares of our common stock owned by Misys that are not otherwise freely tradable, and Misys may, for a period of three years, participate in any registration statement proposed to be effected by us, subject to certain limitations.